 - ¼ tsp (1 ml) kosher salt

-The rhubarb syrup can be added to cocktails or added to sparkling water for a Spring
+- The rhubarb syrup can be added to cocktails or added to sparkling water for a spring drink.

 Vegan Lemon Curd